• Home

 This Virginia city is only 8 miles away from downtown Washington DC.
 It is one of the oldest towns in the area, settled in 1695, and has become a destination for people wanting some history, a great dinner, and no small bit of charm.

-Alexandria is home to some really fun shopping.
+Alexandria is a great place to visit with lots to do.
+It is home to some really fun shopping.
 Antique stores, restaurants and boutiques line the cobblestoned streets.
 Whether you are window shopping or actually shopping, you will have a wonderful time strolling past elaborately designed shop windows.
 The streets that are known as “Captains Row” are especially beautiful to walk down.

 Visit the Stabler-Leadbeater Apothecary Museum, and get see how ailments were treated before the advancement of modern medicine.
 Or take a tour of the Carlyle house and see a great example of Georgian architecture.